SniperAK/korean-ime-simple/Readme.md

   - Input character is only support single element.
   - Check inputted character is Korean element.
   - Check previus last character is Korean.
-  - Check previus character is element string or assambled or combinated element.
+  - Check previus character is element string or assembled or combinated element.
   - Merger to previus string and inputted character.
-  - Return fully assambled string.
+  - Return fully assembled string.

 ### 3 Dimension Matrix of Korean